chrede88/home-ops/docs/setup.md

 These pods should wipe the drives, but the partition tables etc are still left behind.
 We need yet another set of pods for wipe these as well:

+I've tried `dd` without much luck.
+Some stuff still remained on the drives with prevents the creation of OSDs.
+What ended up working for me was to use `blkdiscard <device>`.
 ```yaml
 # ceph-remove-tables-<node>.yaml
 ---